cms-legacydata-analyses/EventProductionExampleTool/MCQCDProductionMLTrackInfo/README.md

 ##### step 3: NTUPLE
 The instructions to write your own EDAnalyzer are [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookWriteFrameworkModule).
-For this example use an existing EDAnalyzer called SaveHits for more information on the parameters within this can be found in this [repository](https://github.com/emanueleusai/opendatadnn/tree/master/SaveHits/SaveHits).
+For this example use an existing EDAnalyzer called SaveHits.
+For more information on the parameters within this can be found in this [repository](https://github.com/emanueleusai/opendatadnn/tree/master/SaveHits/SaveHits).

 - Make a soft link to the python configuration file
   ```